NIAAA Director's Report on Institute Activities to the 150th Meeting of the National Advisory Council on Alcohol Abuse and Alcoholism

 NEW REQUESTS FOR APPLICATIONS (RFAs) AND PROGRAM ANNOUNCEMENTS (PAs)

 Alcohol-HIV/AIDS Program Project (P01 - Clinical Trial Optional) RFA-AA-19-002.
-This FOA solicits research studies that can be translated into interventions in order to reduce infection and transmission of HIV in patients with AUD.
+This NOFO solicits research studies that can be translated into interventions in order to reduce infection and transmission of HIV in patients with AUD.

 Summer Research Education Experience Program (R25 - Clinical Trials Not Allowed) PAR-19-164.
 The NIH Research Education Program supports research education activities in the mission areas of the NIH.
 The over-arching goal of this R25 program is to support educational activities that foster a better understanding of biomedical, behavioral, and clinical research and its implications.